xlcnd/isbntools/README.md

 ------------

-1. The `meta` method and the `isbn_meta` script sometimes give a wrong result (this is due to errors on the worldcat.org service)
+1. The `meta` method and the `isbn_meta` script sometimes give a wrong result (this is due to errors on the worldcat.org service), in alternative you could use the Google Books service (e.g. `isbn_meta 9781849692342 goob`)

 ISBN